top of page

 Biography

-Latest research interests focus on the roles that R/S factors play for sexual and gender minorities, religious exiting, non-theistic parenting, coping with relationship dissolutions, and singlehood.
+Current research interests focus on relationship breakups and dissolutions, single parenthood, religious exiting, and religious/spiritual coping of sexual and gender minorities or sexually abused adolescents.
 In a 2022 Stanford University report, I was ranked among the top 2% of scientists worldwide.

 Publications